gelargew/big-dk-animation/docs/notes.md

 ## Selection behavior
 - Change selected item height only (to 70% of viewport).
 - Compute absolute tops using cumulative layout with baseItemHeight = slotHeight − GAP and add GAP between items.
-- Center each frame using current displayed selectedHeight to avoid jumps.
+- Center each frame using current displayed selectedHeight to avoid jumps (set virtualY so selected midpoint aims for viewport center; let displayedY ease it).
 - Optionally disable wheel during selection animation to prevent races.

 ## Gaps and parent height